-To qualify for a free implant and smile consultation and "fit your budget" payment plans,
+To qualify for "fit your budget" payment plans,

 Looking for Implants?
 You’ve come to the right place!